 New pages can dilute relevance and make it more difficult for search engines to select which page to place higher, sometimes backfiring and resulting in fewer impressions.
 Since the original page is the one that is already ranking, it’s the one that has the SEO authority.

-Instead, I would recommend actually expanding the content to include the keyword in a more meaningful fashion, including definitions, applications, and other useful information.
+Instead, We would recommend actually expanding the content to include the keyword in a more meaningful fashion, including definitions, applications, and other useful information.
 The goal should be to improve the page by adding the word, not simply adding the word exclusively because it’s low-hanging fruit.

 What really makes keyword research work in 2018, and in the post-RankBrain era in general, is an approach that fully encapsulates the long-tail.